-Also known as “Koedo,” this small district in Kawagoe has managed to preserve both cultural and architectural features of the Edo Period (1603-1868).
-Little Edo is included in the Top 100 Historical Sites of Beautiful Japan mainly for this reason.
+Popular among locals as “Koedo,” this small city in Saitama Prefecture preserves both the cultural and architectural features of the Edo Period (1603-1868).
+And for this reason, Kawagoe made it to the list of the Top 100 Historical Sites of Beautiful Japan.

 - Edo is the former name of Tokyo before Emperor Meiji moved the country’s capital from Kyoto in 1868.

 - The city is just a 30-minute train ride from Ikebukuro and it can easily fit any day trip itinerary from Tokyo.

 - The Ichibangai Shopping Street, Kawagoe Hikawa Shrine, Kawagoe Castle Ruins, and Kitain Temple are some of the major areas of interest you must visit in Kawagoe.

 - Anyone who has a deep appreciation of history and architecture will find a visit to Kawagoe worthwhile.